openGDA/gda-core/documentation.gda/GDA_Developer_Guide/source/epics_integration/area_detector_viewer.rst

 `EPICS <http://www.aps.anl.gov/epics/>`_

 The EPICS AreaDetector system is used widely within Diamond for both diagnostic cameras and experimental xray detectors.
-GDA plugin ``uk.ac.gda.epics.adviewer`` provides code for visualising such systems within RCP GUI.
+GDA plugin ``uk.ac.gda.epics.adviewer`` provides code for visualising such systems within an RCP GUI.

 The ADViewer provides 3 views: